Type Index By Name : By County Smaller sites are listed in the alphabetical index

 Swallow's Tiles Ltd.

-A well-preserved small-scale Victorian tile and terra-cotta works which produced handmade clay tiles in the traditional way until forced to close in 2008.
-(Cranleigh, Surrey). | |
+A well-preserved small-scale Victorian factory which produced handmade tiles until 2008. | |

 |